Epidural Steroid Injection (ESI)

 RFN consists of using special neurotomy needles that are positioned directly over the medial branches of the painful facet levels.
 An electrode is then placed into the needle, with the opposite end of the electrode being connected by a cord to a radiofrequency generator.
 Following testing of the nerve to ensure accurate needle placement, the radiofrequency generator is used to heat up the tip of the electrode and ablate the medial branch.
 After the ablation, a long-acting steroid is placed over the lesion site to decrease inflammation.

 The sacroiliac joint is a large, stable joint that connects the sacrum to the pelvis.
 The joint can become inflamed and cause pain and dysfunction.

 A sacroiliac joint injection may be appropriate for those who have not gained adequate relief from more conservative measures.
 This injection can be performed in the office under ultrasound guidance.
 A mixture of two medications is placed into the joint, including Lidocaine and a long-acting steroid.
-An alternative to placing steroid into the joint includes placing platelet-rich fibrin (PRF) or stem cells into the joint.
+An alternative to placing steroid into the joint includes placing platelet-rich fibrin (PRF) into the joint.
 These treatments give longer lasting relief with fewer side effects than steroid therapy.

 What To Expect From Your Spine Injection

 A spine injection is performed to decrease inflammation around a painful region of your spine.
 The injection is performed in a surgical center using fluoroscopy, an x-ray machine that helps your physician to guide the needle into the proper location.
 Contrast dye is also used to assure your physician of correct needle placement.
 The medication injected is a mixture of long-acting steroid and local anesthetic.
 Conscious sedation is offered to decrease anxiety and any discomfort associated with the injection.
 For more information on the type of injection that is being performed and the anatomy of the region, please refer to www.SpineUniverse.com.